v-scornell/MD-101T00-ManagingModernDesktops/MD-101_Lab_ChangeLog.md

-# MD-101: Managing Modern Desktops
+# Change Log - MD-101 Managing Modern Desktops

-## Lab Change Log

 This log will be updated whenever updates are made to the lab steps in MD-101.
 Note that this log only contains changes to the labs.
 The change log for course content is still located in the Learning Download Center.

+### 09-10-21

+- Minor updates to reflect UI changes.
+- Corrected formatting inconsistencies.
+- 0303 - Removed the step to unlock and move the taskbar, updated content to better distinguish ESR and Edge Sync functions.

 ### 05-14-21